Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Nonlinear Eigenpairs as Critical Points of a Family of Energy Functions

-Thus, the equilibrium point of the above dynamics provides, up to $\delta$, an approximation of the sought eigenpair.
+where a small regularization parameter $\delta>0$ was included to enforce the condition $\ker(\lap[\edgeweight])\cap \ker(\diag(\nodeweight))=0.$ The equilibrium point of the above dynamics provides, up to $\delta$, an approximation of the sought eigenpair.
 The first two algebraic-differential equations are discretized by means of a simple explicit Euler method with an empirically-determined and constant time step size $\tau$.
 The third equation is a purely algebraic linear eigenvalue problem of the $\edgeweight$-weighted linear Laplacian solved by means of standard Lapack routines~\cite{lapack99}.
 No effort has been done to exploit sparsity of the the graph-related matrices, which could provide important computational efficiency improvements.
 Thus, when looking for the $k$-th eigenpair starting from given initial values $\edgeweight^0=\edgeweight_k^0$ and $\nodeweight^0=\nodeweight_k^0$, the $n=1,2,\ldots$ approximations are calculated with the following iterative scheme: \begin{itemize} \item[--] \textit{choose $\delta>0$ and compute $(\eigenval^{n+1},\eigenfunction^{n+1})$ solving:}

 \item[--] \textit{compute $(\edgeweight^{n+1}, \nodeweight^{n+1})$ by:}